 If the customer is receiving the product earlier than the date in the order, you will want to change the order's start date to reflect the date your customer is getting the product.

-Note: If the order start date has not arrived yet but the order is already marked as picked up, the in stock number in the inventory overview may be skewed until that date arrives.
+If the order start date has not arrived yet but the order is already marked as picked up, the "in stock" number in the inventory overview may be skewed until that date arrives.

-After the order has been marked as picked up, you will want to mark the order as returned once the product are back in stock with you.
+After the order has been marked as picked up, you will want to mark the order as returned once the products are back in stock with you.

 Once the products have been returned to you, you will want to mark the products in the order as returned.